 To use this medium correctly, however, you have to create a bit of separation.
 What you post on Facebook shouldn’t necessarily be the same thing you post on Twitter.
 Each platform has its own strengths and should be utilized appropriately.

 For example, Facebook is good for videos and creating comment threads (ask and answer questions with your customers), while Twitter is great for posting news and links.

 It’s Actually Pretty Easy

-Creating lasting trust and loyalty doesn’t have to be hard – it comes down to looking after your
+Creating lasting trust and loyalty doesn’t have to be hard – it comes down to looking after your customers.

 People want to be treated with respect and not like potential revenue.
 If you can manage to interact with your audience in a way that makes them feel welcome, you can’t go wrong.